Elliptic Interface Problem approximated by CutFEM: II. A posteriori error analysis based on equilibrated fluxes: Continuous and discrete problems

+For boundary edges, we set $\langle v \rangle = [\![v]\!] = v$.
 We use the symbols $\lesssim$ and $\approx$ to indicate the existence of generic constants that are independent of the mesh size, the interface geometry and the diffusion coefficients.
 Finally, we recall the following trace inequality on a cut element $T\in \T^{\Gamma}$: